nolanlawson/css-talk-2022/markdown.md

 ???

-Another important topic is layout thrashing, which affects both style and layout costs.
+This leads us to another important topic, which is layout thrashing.

 Layout thrashing is a situation where, in a loop, you're both reading from the DOM's style and writing to the DOM's styles.
 This forces the browser to re-run style and layout repeatedly.